 - Microsoft research

-Websites come under tremendous pressure on Black Friday, with huge brands like Currys, Tesco and Argos experiencing website crashes in 2014.
-But it is not enough that your website has sufficient scalable capacity to support a huge number of visitors simultaneously – it must also serve pages as quickly as possible.
-Web acceleration specialist Akamai found that a 300 millisecond (1/3 of a second) improvement in page load speeds had an appreciable effect on revenue.
+Websites come under tremendous pressure on Black Friday.
+Indeed, huge brands like Currys, Tesco and Argos experienced website crashes in 2014.
+But it is not enough that your website has sufficient scalable capacity to support a huge number of visitors simultaneously.
+It must also serve pages as quickly as possible.
+Even a 300 millisecond improvement in page load speeds has an appreciable effect on revenue.

-Having a fast and responsive site year-round is both profitable and a competitive advantage, while a slower site is a sure fire way to lose customers permanently.
+Simply, having a fast and responsive site year-round is both profitable and a competitive advantage.
+A slower site is a sure fire way to lose customers permanently.

 Hard to find information